absmach/supermq/clients/README.md

 - **Use metadata and tags meaningfully**: Store useful attributes like model, location, environment (e.g., `production`, `test`) to filter and manage clients efficiently.
 - **Keep credentials secure**: Rotate client secrets periodically.
 Avoid using guessable strings.
 - **Disable unused clients**: Use the `disable` operation to revoke access instead of deleting clients when deactivation is preferred.
-- **Restrict channel access**: Only connect clients to the channels they need with appropriate publish/subscribe permissions.
-- **Share clients judiciously**: Use the `share` and `unshare` endpoints to control visibility and access for other users.
 - **Audit regularly**: Periodically list client roles and connections to ensure expected configuration.
 - **Prefer standalone mode for edge deployments**: Use environment variables to configure standalone mode in isolated environments without needing the Auth service.